ibm-cloud-architecture/icp-admin-bootcamp/labs/Lab 06 OpenLDAP.md

 In this section, you configure IBM Cloud Private to use the OpenLDAP server that you just deployed for Role Based Access Control (RBAC).

 #### Create the LDAP Connection
-1. If you are not already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://10.0.0.2:8443`.
-Log in by using `username: admin` and `password: admin`.
+1. If you are not already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://10.10.1.2:8443`.
+Log in by using `username: admin` and `password: passw0rd`.

-2. Click **Menu**, and then select **Manage > Authentication**.
+2. Click **Menu**, and then select **Manage > Identity & Access**.

 3. When the **No LDAP connection found** message displays, click **Create LDAP Connection**.